Is it Time to Stop Using Retinol?

 by Heather Smith on Jan 23, 2022

-Many people are making the switch to retinol alternatives right now.
-They each have their own reasons, but they all share a desire to find an alternative to retinol that is effective.
+Many people are making the switch away from products containing Retin-A and other retinoids.
+They each have their own reasons, but they all share a desire to find a replacement to Retin-A that is effective.

 Retinoids are potent chemicals used to treat both photo-aging and acne.
 They are clinically proven and, depending on the strength and type used, the results can be dramatic.